PeterCamilleri/mini_readline/README.md

 the use of the mini_term gem that deals with the mess of getting proper access to the low-level "terminal".

 While the standard readline gem tries its best to be compatible with the GNU Readline library written in "C", mini_readline does not.
 Instead it takes on the goal of being best suited to the needs of Ruby programmers.
-While this makes it less useful to those porting over Un*x utilities, it makes it more useful to Ruby programmers creating CLI utilities in that language.
+While this makes it much less useful to those porting over Unix/Linux utilities, it makes it more useful to Ruby programmers creating CLI utilities in that language.

 Further, while spread out over a much larger number of smaller, manageable files, mini readline has only 1238 lines of code.
 In fact, only two files have